-By ensuring our contractors continue to respond within our timescales and ensuring you know what is classed as an emergency.
+By ensuring our contractors continue to respond within our agreed timescales and ensuring you know what types of repairs are classed as an 'emergency'.

-Average working days to complete nonemergency repairs
+Average working days to complete non-emergency repairs

 Non-emergency repairs are known as reactive repairs and have target response times of either 3 days or 10 days dependent on the fault.
-On average, we complete these in 3.6 days.
+On average, we complete these in 5.3 days.